On the simplicity of the tensor product of two simple modules of quantum affine algebras: Introduction

+Thus, for $k>N$, there is an equivalence of categories between smooth, finite-length representations of $GL_N(F)$ in a simple Bernstein block and the category $\mathscr{C}^N_{\mathfrak{sl}_k}$ of finite-dimensional $U_q(\widehat{\mathfrak{sl}}_k)$-modules of level $N$, and this equivalence is \textit{monoidal}: the tensor product is translated into the parabolic induction.
+Therefore results of representations of general linear groups over $F$ can be applied to study representations of $U_q(\widehat{\mathfrak{sl}_k})$, when $k$ is large enough.

+For smaller values of $k$, the quantum affine Schur-Weyl duality functor is not an equivalence and this is the case we mostly focus on in the present paper.
+For all values of $k$, we construct a candidate category $\mathcal{C}_k$, via quotient and localization of the simple block category, which should be equivalent to the category $\mathscr{C}_{\mathfrak{sl}_k}$ of finite-dimensional representations of $U_q(\widehat{\mathfrak{sl}}_k)$, of all levels.
+We prove an isomorphism of Grothendieck rings between the two categories $\mathscr{C}_{\mathfrak{sl}_k}$ and $\mathcal{C}_k$ (see Proposition~\ref{prop: iso Rk's}).
+This allows us to obtain results on representations of $U_q(\widehat{\mathfrak{sl}_k})$, for any $k \ge 1$, by using modified results on representations of general linear groups over $F$.

 In \cite{LM16}, Lapid-M\'{i}nguez considered a certain class of representations called \emph{ladders}, whose equivalence under the quantum affine Schur Weyl duality are studied under the name \emph{snake} modules (see \cite{MY12}).
 They established a combinatorial criterion for the irreducibility of the parabolic induction $\sigma \times \pi$, where $\sigma$ is a ladder representation and $\pi$ is an arbitrary irreducible representation of $GL_N(F)$.
 Thus, through quantum affine Schur-Weyl duality, when $k$ is large enough, Lapid and M\'{i}nguez's criterion gives a criterion of the simplicity of the tensor product of a snake module and any simple module of the quantum affine algebra $U_q(\widehat{\mathfrak{sl}_k})$.

-The goal of this paper is to add conditions to Lapid and M\'{i}nguez's criterion to obtain a criterion which works for any $k \ge 1$.
+In this paper, we add conditions to Lapid and M\'{i}nguez's criterion to obtain a criterion which works for any $k \ge 1$.

 Our main result is the following.

 \begin{theorem}[{Theorem \ref{thm:condition of irreducibility of tensor product}}, Proposition~\ref{prop:condition of irred for Yk-1}] Let $L(M), L(M')$ be simple $U_q(\widehat{\mathfrak{sl}_k})$-modules.
 Assume either $L(M')$ is a fundamental representation at an extremal node, or both $L(M)$ and $L(M')$ are snake modules.
 Then the tensor product $L(M)\otimes L(M')$ is irreducible if and only if the highest weights $M,M'$ satisfy two combinatorial conditions ${\rm LC}_k(\m_M,\m_{M'})$ and ${\rm LC}_k(\m_{M'}, \m_M)$. \end{theorem}